 Some schools may require you to do this in a more formal way in TeachBoost, perhaps with additional pages or fields for you to fill in mid-year goal reviews.

-Whether mid-year goal reviews are a formalized process at your school or not, it's definitely good practice to set aside the time for occasional reviews of where you are and evaluate any potential adjustment of your strategy.
+Whether mid-year goal reviews are a formalized process at your school or not, it's definitely good practice to set aside the time for occasional reviews of where you are and evaluate any potential adjustment to your strategy.

 Discover how to locate goals you've already started in TeachBoost and begin your review process in this help doc.